theSage21/dataflow/README.md

 6. It will ask you for a name to give to your diagram.
 7. You can now navigate to the `/scripts` url and see all the scripts.

+**You can delete parts of the diagram by selecting and pressing 'x' / 'del'**

 In case you don't like what is on offer, you can add a custom button using the buttons given at the bottom.
 The letters included inside `[ ]` act as hotkeys